The Kiev authorities got into another corruption scandal, trying to do a good deed for the military.

 This is such a rather masterful casuistry, because a communal non-profit enterprise is really not a budgetary institution, it is an autonomous institution.
 However, the money spent on repairs by the KNP is completely budgetary and should be spent transparently.

-Analysts were able to find out the estimate for the overhaul project only upon request from a people’s deputy - the figures amazed them: according to NG, the cost of building materials for the renovation of the hospital was inflated by 2.4 times.
+Analysts were able to find out the estimate for the overhaul project only upon request from a people’s deputy - the numbers amazed them: according to NG, the cost of building materials for the renovation of the hospital was inflated by 2.4 times.
 And construction materials account for UAH 629 million of the total cost of the project.

 How did it happen that the bidding for such a tidbit of the budget took place with only one participant, without competition?
 It turns out that war helps: during martial law, the main procurement procedure is open bidding with special features.
 They are faster, simpler and even with one participant, they explained to us in the Dozorro government procurement monitoring project.